elastic/elasticsearch-labs/example-apps/internal-knowledge-search/app-ui/README.md

 6. define mappings, as above in this README
 7. create search application
 8. enable cors: https://www.elastic.co/guide/en/elasticsearch/reference/master/search-application-security.html#search-application-security-cors-elasticsearch
-9. create an API key that has read access to `.search-acl-filter-search-sharepoint` and the search application (`sharepoint`)

 ### Make it go